DrLaksh/SmartEd/README.md

 ./mvnw spring-boot:run

 ```
-Important :- Do the COnfig CHanges in The APplication.properties file as per the changes
+Important :- Do the Config Changes in the Application.properties file as per the changes and DB implementations .

 -------
 🏗️ Project Structure